haugstrup/babs-stats/README.md

 # TODO

-* Split babs.rb and babs.js into separate components for people that only want an API
 * Rewrite babs.rb as a node.js module so everything is in javascript.
 Module should export a grunt task

 * "Latest trip" tile: Make it into a carousel where one can navigate the latest 10 trips or so